SUSE-Enceladus/keg/doc/source/image_definition.rst

                             image.yaml

 This example layout defines two images, `opensuse/leap/15.2` and `opensuse/leap/15.3`.
-It uses inheritence to define a common profile for both image definitions, and to set some `opensuse` specific defaults.
+It uses inheritance to define a common profile for both image definitions, and to set some `opensuse` specific defaults.
 Running `keg -d output_dir opensuse/leap/15.3` would merge data from the following files in the show order::